 Stops Your Snoring, Does What the Expensive Ones Do, Quick-Fix, No Need to Wait, Cheap, Easy to Self-Fit, Adjustable in Protrusion, FDA Cleared, NHS Recommended, Trusted by Doctors, Money-Back Guarantee…

-Wow!
-OTC Anti-Snoring Devices sound great.
-So, in this blog I’m going to show you everything you need to know about their claims.
-I should add that while OTC devices are sold by manufacturers or by seemingly credible distributors; they all have two things in common…
+OTC Anti-Snoring Devices sound so great.
+So, in this definitive post I’m going to show you everything you need to know about their claims.
+I should add that while Over-the-Counter (OTC) devices/mouthpieces are sold by manufacturers or by seemingly credible distributors; they all have two things in common…

 I wonder if you can guess what they are?

-Researched over 4 years, this comprehensive exposé, also looks at the regulatory framework governing the device manufacturers and introduces a new, free and valid alternative to OTC anti-snoring devices.
+Researched over 4 years, this comprehensive exposé, also looks at the regulatory framework governing the device manufacturers.

 Let’s dive in and see what we have…